Filming & Photography Guidelines

 Filming and Still Photography Permit Application (Long Form)

-For questions please contact the Capitol Reef National Park Filming Coordinator via email or call (435) 425-4121.
+For questions please contact the Capitol Reef National Park Filming Coordinator via email or call (435) 425-4126.

 What fees will I have to pay for a permit?

 Federal law requires the National Park Service to recover its administrative costs for commercial filming and still photography activities that require a permit.
-Cost recovery includes a $100 application fee and any additional charges to cover the costs incurred by the National Park Service in monitoring the permitted activities.
-The application fee is non-refundable and must be submitted with your application.
+Cost recovery includes an application fee and any additional charges to cover the costs incurred by the National Park Service in monitoring the permitted activities.
+The $100.00 application fee is non-refundable and must be submitted with your application.
 The permit fee for filming and still photography is $150.00.

 In addition, Federal law also requires the National Park Service to collect a location fee that provides a fair return to the United States for the use of park lands for commercial filming and for still photography that requires a permit.
 The National Park Service uses the following fees schedules for filming and photography:

-Commercial Filming
+Location Commercial Filming Fees

-1-2 people, camera & tripod only - $0/day
+1-2 people, camera & tripod only: $0/day

-1-10 people - $150/day
+1-10 people: $150/day

-11-30 people - $250/day
+11-30 people: $250/day

-31-49 people - $500/day
+31-49 people: $500/day

-Over 50 people - $750/day
+Over 50 people: $750/day

-Still Photography
+Location Still Photography Fees

-1-10 people - $50/day
+1-10 people: $50/day

-11-30 people - $150/day
+11-30 people: $150/day

-Over 30 people - $250/day
+Over 30 people: $250/day

-Depending on complexity of the application, additional cost recovery may apply for monitoring costs.
 Permits issued for non-commercial filming may be subject to cost recovery charges, including an application fee, but a separate location fee will not be charged.

 What terms and conditions will the permits have?